DECCO® Solenoid Troubleshooting

 Overheated Solenoid

-Standard DECCO coils are rated class 105°C, which means that they can safely reach and sustain temperatures up to 105°C or (221°F) -temperatures hotter than boiling water!
+Standard Decco coils are rated class 105°C, which means that they can safely reach and sustain temperatures up to 105°C or (221°F) -temperatures hotter than boiling water!
 Therefore, a solenoid too hot to touch may not be overheated.

 Energized Solenoid